Ag Drone Sprayers

 Do drones drift less than planes or ground rigs?

-Drones release product a few feet above the canopy at low speed, and rotor downwash drives droplets downward — a favorable drift profile versus a plane releasing higher and faster.
-But physics doesn't waive the label: wind limits, droplet-size requirements, and buffers apply to drones exactly as to any sprayer, and a careless drone pass can absolutely drift.
+Yes — meaningfully.
+Releasing a few feet above the canopy at low speed, with rotor downwash driving droplets down and RTK guidance (GPS accurate to within half an inch) holding a dead-straight line, gives a drone a structurally better drift profile than a plane or helicopter releasing higher and faster.
+Physics doesn't waive the label, though: wind limits, droplet-size requirements, and buffers apply to drones exactly as to any aircraft, and a careless pass can still drift.

 What wind speed is legal for spraying?